jdauphant/developers-documentation/_scalingo_api/apps.md

 * `swap`
 * `router`

-If the metrics type is `router` the container and index params are ignored.
+If the metrics type is `router` the container and index parameters are ignored.
 But you can pass a `status_code` get variable which will filter router metrics by their status code.